 A fungus which attacks St Augustine grass specifically goes by a weird name called “Take-All Root Rot.”

 However, the most common lawn fungus is a disease commonly called “brown patch.”
 There are two main types of “brown patch” fungus that attack lawns – large brown patch and dollar spot.
+Other fungal diseases come with names like gray snow mold, pink snow mold, fairy ring, take-all patch, summer patch and others.

 You will most likely find either one or both of these fungus types strike during the spring and summer during exceptionally rainy periods.
 Depending on the severity of the fungus attack, there may be only a few brown patches or a necrotic ring spot in the lawn.